Nature conservation

 Among the findings of the report:

-• over 800 native plant species have been identified in the area, from field sampling and searches of existing literature
+- Over 800 native plant species have been identified in the area, from field sampling and searches of existing literature.

-• three endangered ecological communities (listed under the NSW Threatened Species Conservation Act) were located, and a further 14 were classified as vegetation communities of regional significance
+- Three endangered ecological communities (listed under the NSW Threatened Species Conservation Act) were located, and a further 14 were classified as vegetation communities of regional significance.

-• 22 of the plant species recorded are either threatened in NSW or listed on the Rare or Threatened Australian Plants list (ROTAP).
+- Twenty-two of the plant species recorded are either threatened in NSW or listed on the Rare or Threatened Australian Plants list (ROTAP).
 Of the threatened species, four are listed as endangered and a further five as vulnerable.

 A 1:25,000 scale map of the vegetation communities of the study area was completed as part of this project.
 This map was constructed using detailed Aerial Photograph Interpretation (API) of 1:25,000 photography (1994) in conjunction with environmental data layers that describe the patterns in geology, elevation, rainfall and aspect.

-All the records collected during the survey have been entered into the Atlas of NSW Wildlife, which can be accessed by park management staff and members of the public.
+All of the records collected during the survey have been entered into the Atlas of NSW Wildlife, which can be accessed by park management staff and members of the public.

-Page last updated: 14 March 2012
+Page last updated: 17 March 2014